-But sadly, some of us haven’t been treating Mother Nature too kindly.
-We know people are excited to make the most of summer 2021 and we encourage you get outside and explore Squamish and all the wondrous beauty there is to experience here.
-But we can't forget that we need to take care of this spectacular place and always leave it as we found it (or better!).
+Sadly, over the past few years we've noticed that some of us haven’t been treating Mother Nature too kindly.
+We know it's exciting to be heading out on an adventure, and often there is so much to prepare that the odd thing might slip through the cracks.
+As much as we encourage you get outside and explore Squamish and all the wondrous beauty there is to experience here, it's also important to diligently plan ahead and be prepared - we can't forget to take care of this spectacular place and always leave it as we found it (or better!).

 Pick Up After Yourself - Litter-ally

-With everyone getting outside this summer we are seeing an overwhelming amount of garbage being left behind in our parks and forests.
+We see an overwhelming amount of garbage being left behind in our parks and forests each year.
 We need to do better – here’s what you need to know:

 - Always pack out what you pack in.